lexkwan/golang-practice/README.md

 # golang-practice
-Some small tools developed in golang.
+Some small tools or code execises in go.